094459/blog/content/newsletter/aws-open-source-news-and-updates-no-23.md

 **Webiny**

 Webiny is a serverless, headless CMS that is very popular.
-In this [post](https://dev.to/webiny/serverless-headless-cms-by-webiny-open-source-31bk), [Sven A](https://dev.to/svenalhamad) introduces what Webiny is and how it is different to some of the other headless CMS technologies you might already be familiar with, and then provides a [walkthrough](https://docs.webiny.com/docs/get-started/quick-start/).
+In this [post](https://dev.to/webiny/serverless-headless-cms-by-webiny-open-source-31bk), [Sven A](https://dev.to/svenalhamad) introduces what Webiny is and how it is different to some of the other headless CMS technologies you might already be familiar with.

 Thanks Sven.